guinetn/frogit/README.md

 # Frogit
->Sublime Text plugin showing the translation of the word having the cursor in a popup.
-It uses a FR/EN mapping file that a maintain.
-It helps me to remember EN/FR translations without opening my personnal FR/EN mapping file.
+>Sublime Text plugin displaying in a popup the translation of the words selected with multi-cursor.
+It uses a personnal FR/EN mapping file that a maintain.
+This tool helps me to quickly remember EN/FR translations without the hassle to open/search in a translation mapping file.

 ## Install